 Compare the earnings growth rate of the past four quarters with long-term EPS growth rate.
 Earnings growth in the past 4 quarters should be at least half of the long-term EPS growth rate.
 A stock should not be considered if it posted several quarters of skimpy earnings.
 HWCC had 3 quarters of skimpy growth in the last 2 years.

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN PRIOR 3 QUARTERS: [PASS]

-The EPS growth rate for the current quarter, -25.00% must be greater than or equal to the historical growth which is -5.04%.
-Since this is not the case HWCC would therefore fail this test.
+The EPS growth rate for the current quarter, 0.00% must be greater than or equal to the historical growth which is -5.04%.
+HWCC would therefore pass this test.

 EARNINGS PERSISTENCE: [FAIL]

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
 HWCC, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $0.46, $0.49, $1.10, $0.96, and $0.44, fails this test.

 The final important criterion in this approach is that Earnings Growth be at least 15% per year.
 HWCC's long-term growth rate of -5.04%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, fails the minimum required.

 TOTAL DEBT/EQUITY RATIO: [FAIL]